 At first, they were terrible—people thought Thomas was too stiff.
 Scriptwriters figured out a way to play into the founder’s personality, though, and he was soon beloved by consumers.
 By the time the 13-year campaign ended, Thomas had starred in more than 800 commercials.

-14. There's a Foie Gras Burger on the menu in Japan.
+14. Wendy's has a Foie Gras Burger on the menu in Japan.

 Like most other fast food chains, Wendy's offers different items on its international menus.
 Wendy's Japan featured a Caviar and Lobster Burger and a Lobster Surf and Turf Burger as part of a limited time menu.
 Order off of the premium menu for a burger topped with foie gras and truffle sauce.

-15. There might be a subliminal message in its logo.
+15. There might be a subliminal message in the Wendy's logo.